Ukraine: Early history

+Evidence for the earliest securely dated hominin presence in Europe comes from 1.4 million-year-old stone tools from Korolevo, in western Ukraine.
 Settlement by modern humans in Ukraine and its vicinity dates back to 32,000 BC, with evidence of the Gravettian culture in the Crimean Mountains.
 By 4,500 BC, the Neolithic Cucuteni–Trypillia culture was flourishing in wide areas of modern Ukraine, including Trypillia and the entire Dnieper-Dniester region.
-Ukraine is also considered to be the likely location of the first domestication of the horse.
-The Kurgan hypothesis places the Volga-Dnieper region of Ukraine and southern Russia as the urheimat of the Proto-Indo-Europeans.
+Ukraine is a probable location for the first domestication of the horse.
+The Kurgan hypothesis places the Volga-Dnieper region of Ukraine and southern Russia as the linguistic homeland of the Proto-Indo-Europeans.
 Early Indo-European migrations from the Pontic steppes in the 3rd millennium BC spread Yamnaya Steppe pastoralist ancestry and Indo-European languages across large parts of Europe.
 During the Iron Age, the land was inhabited by Iranian-speaking Cimmerians, Scythians, and Sarmatians.
 Between 700 BC and 200 BC it was part of the Scythian kingdom.

 From the 6th century BC, Greek, Roman, and Byzantine colonies were established on the north-eastern shore of the Black Sea, such as at Tyras, Olbia, and Chersonesus.
 These thrived into the 6th century AD.
 The Goths stayed in the area, but came under the sway of the Huns from the 370s.
 In the 7th century, the territory that is now eastern Ukraine was the centre of Old Great Bulgaria.
 At the end of the century, the majority of Bulgar tribes migrated in different directions, and the Khazars took over much of the land.

-In the 5th and 6th centuries, the early Slavic Antes people lived in Ukraine.
+In the 5th and 6th centuries, the Antes, which some relate as an early Slavic people, lived in Ukraine.
 Migrations from the territories of present-day Ukraine throughout the Balkans established many South Slavic nations.
-Northern migrations, reaching almost to Lake Ilmen, led to the emergence of the Ilmen Slavs, Krivichs, and Radimichs.
+Northern migrations, reaching almost to Lake Ilmen, led to the emergence of the Ilmen Slavs and Krivichs.
 Following an Avar raid in 602 and the collapse of the Antes Union, most of these peoples survived as separate tribes until the beginning of the second millennium.